TomaszJH/RTL-Foundation/README.md

-# RTL-Lib
+# RTL-Foundation
-Ride the Lightning Library.
-Used in my mods as a base
+RTL Foundation mod.
+Used in my mods as a base by suppling common items and libraries.